 All accidents and potentially dangerous incidents must be reported to the LSTM Safety Co-ordinator Jeremy Gould, ext.
-2512, and an Accident Report Form must be completed.
+2512, and an Accident Report or Near-Miss Form must be completed.
 This includes any accident occurring in LSTM-owned areas and elsewhere when involved in activities which are part of your course / study (e.g. field trips).

 Reporting even minor accidents, incidents and near misses may prevent more serious accidents in the future by highlighting problems or deficiencies.
-Certain types of accident and dangerous occurrences must be coordinated and reported by LSTM to the Health and Safety Executive (HSE) offices.
-The HSE advise that incidents of abuse, threats and violence should be recorded as accidents.
+LSTM policy defines incidents as any injury, illness or event that may affect the health of an individual.
+Incidents of abuse, threats and violence should be recorded as accidents.
+Certain types of accident and dangerous occurrences must be reported by LSTM to the Health and Safety Executive (HSE) offices under RIDDOR regulations.